-The rapid growth in AI techniques [14] and increase in computation power [24] has fuelled a rapid extension in the degree of autonomy as well as accelerated the adoption of these systems.
-Intelligent systems with varying degrees of autonomy, from recommendation systems [45] to fully autonomous aerial vehicles [28], have been widely adopted for controlling ground, air and under-water vehicles.
+Intelligent systems with varying degrees of autonomy, from recommendation systems [34] to fully autonomous aerial vehicles [23], have been widely adopted for controlling ground, air and under-water vehicles.
 These systems are increasingly deployed in safety-critical applications, both in military domains such as aerospace missions, search and rescue, and surveillance, as well as in civilian infrastructure like factories and farms.
 Their increasing prevalence makes it vital to be able to ensure the correctness of their operation in an efficient and reliable manner.
 Currently, these systems are often designed manually, and their certification relies on tests and extensive requirements on the design process.
-These are complex systems with tightly-coupled components that implement control, perception and logical decision-making, and proving the correctness of manual design of these systems is challenging [41,32].
+These are complex systems with tightly-coupled components that implement control, perception and logical decision making, and proving the correctness of manual designs is challenging [33, 26].
 The difficulty of this task is further amplified by the uncertain environment in which these systems operate, and the inherent probabilistic nature of the statistical techniques used to observe the environment.
-Further, the notion of correctness applied for electronic and software systems are no longer sufficient due to the presence of inherent uncertainty in environment and statistical machine learning algorithms used in perception.
-Ignoring such uncertainty is unrealistic and abstracting it as non-determinism leads to impractically conservative design.
-We require a new approach to specify correctness requirements in presence of uncertainty, along with techniques to ensure the satisfaction of these requirements by the autonomous systems.
-In this paper, we address this challenge by defining a new specification language, Chance Constrained Temporal Logic (C2TL), that extends signal temporal logic to capture perception uncertainty.
+In this paper, we address this challenge by defining a new specification language, Chance Constrained Temporal Logic (C2TL), that extends linear temporal logic to capture uncertainty in environment and perception.
 We present a novel approach to designing autonomous control algorithms that are guaranteed to satisfy C2TL properties.

 An autonomous control system can be conceptually divided into two key subsystems: a perception pipeline to observe the world, and a control pipeline comprising high-level reasoning and low-level motion planning.
-Both these subsystems are well-studied in the control and robotics literatures, and there has been a lot of interest recently in quantifying uncertainty in perception [13] as well as control under uncertainty [4].
-The traditional approach to the design of autonomous systems decouples perception uncertainty and control by using probabilistic thresholds in perception to ignore low probability events and model higher probability events using non-determinism.
-The control is designed with respect to this conservative model.
-This decoupling leads to overly conservative control in practice, and also makes it difficult to establish formal guarantees and prove safety of the overall composed system with perception and control components.
-For example, given a safety property that requires a vehicle to avoid obstacles and a probabilistic obstacle perception system, it is impossible to satisfy the safety property deterministically.
-Chance constraints [36] provide a natural way to specify probabilistic correctness properties, but so far, their application has been limited to specifying invariant-like properties.
-On the other hand, temporal logics such as computational temporal logic (CTL) [19] and linear temporal logic (LTL) [33] have emerged as effective specification languages for specifying and verifying dynamic behaviour of hardware-software systems.
-Extensions of temporal logic for cyberphysical systems include signal temporal logic (STL) [15], which allows expressing real-valued dense-time temporal properties.
-STL has been used for verifying and synthesizing automated control subject to complex specifications, including history-dependent and timing requirements.
-STL does not model stochastic nature of the environment and perception subsystems used to observe the environment.
-The use of noise variables to model uncertainty in dynamics has been deployed for stochastic control [44,16,17] but they rely on uniform modelling of different sources of uncertainty.
-Perception uncertainty affects only the estimate of current state and does not contribute to uncertainty in temporal evolution.
-Perception uncertainty is not a design artefact but instead, it arises out of physics constraints or quality of available sensors and perception algorithms, and hence, they must be included in specifying the correctness requirement of the overall system.
-There are also other sources of uncertainty such as those arising from noisy prediction models which affect not just the perception of current state but the predicted temporal evolution of the environment.
+Both these subsystems are well-studied in the control and robotics literatures, but the quantification of uncertainty in perception [14] and control under uncertainty [4] remain challenging.
+The traditional approach to the design of autonomous systems decouples perception uncertainty and control by using probabilistic thresholds in perception, and building a conservative world model: the control is designed with respect to this conservative model.
+This decoupling leads to overly conservative control in practice, and also makes it difficult to establish formal guarantees and prove safety of these systems.
+For example, it is clear that any qualitative Boolean property would be violated with non-zero probability in a setting with perception uncertainty modeled using Gaussian noise.
+Chance constraints [31] provide a natural way to specify probabilistic correctness properties, but have so far only be shown useful for specifying invariant-like properties.
+On the other hand, temporal logics such as signal temporal logic (STL) [15] and linear temporal logic (LTL) [27] have emerged as effective specification languages for verifying and synthesizing automated control subject to complex specifications, including history-dependent and timing requirements.